-The CRR II (Capital Requirements Regulation CRR) and CRD V (Capital Requirements Directive) package adopted by the EU Commission in 2019 will introduce new regulatory requirements, most of which will apply from June 2021.
+The CRR II (Capital Requirements Regulation CRR) and CRD V (Capital Requirements Directive) package adopted by the EU Commission in 2019 introduced new regulatory requirements as of June 2021.
 The CRR II package includes the final implementation of the Basel Committee on Banking Supervision's requirements for the introduction of binding minimum values for the leverage ratio and the net stable funding ratio.
-In addition, the first contents of Basel IV must be implemented, such as new large exposures regulations and new disclosure obligations.
+In addition, the first contents of Basel IV were implemented, such as new large exposures regulations and new disclosure obligations.